-- 1.1 The purpose of this topic paper is to present a coordinated view of the evidence that has been considered in drafting policies in relation to delivering high quality development and regeneration in the Borough's Town Centres at Andover and Romsey.
-It is hoped that this will make it easier to understand how we have reached our conclusions. - 1.2 It provides background information, including relevant national and local policies, summarises the key issues for this matter taking account of evidence and consultation feedback.
-It also sets out policy options we have considered and assessed to inform our draft policies or approach. - 1.3 This topic paper may be revised and updated at each stage of preparation of the Local Plan.
-This would encompass any subsequent changes to policy, our key issues and any new relevant evidence which has been produced to guide the draft policies or approach.
-The papers are available to view and access from the council website: www.testvalley.gov.uk/localplan2040 - 1.4 This topic paper supports the first statutory stage of preparing the draft Local Plan 2040 which is known as Regulation 18 which we are undertaking in two stages.
-This is Stage 1 which focusses on strategic matters.
-Following the public consultation for Stage 1, we will take account of any feedback to refine the draft Local Plan.
+- 1.1 The purpose of this topic paper is to present a coordinated view of the evidence that has been considered in drafting policies to help deliver high quality development and regeneration in the Borough's Town Centres at Andover and Romsey. - 1.2 It provides background information, including relevant national and local policies, summarises the key issues for this matter taking account of evidence and consultation feedback.
+It also sets out the policy options we have considered and assessed to inform our draft policies or approach. - 1.3 This topic paper may be revised and updated at each stage of preparation of the Local Plan.
+This would encompass any subsequent changes to policy, our key issues and any new relevant evidence which has been produced or gathered to guide the draft policies or approach.
+The papers are available to view and access from the council website: www.testvalley.gov.uk/localplan2040 - 1.4 This topic paper supports the preparation of the draft Regulation 18 Local Plan 2040.
+A Topic Paper was published alongside the draft Local Plan 2040 Regulation 18 Stage 1 in February 2022.
+This Topic Paper updates the previous version.